Daniel Brière: Philadelphia Flyers

 During the last minute of an October 30, 2010, game against the New York Islanders, Brière was given a five-minute cross-checking major and a game misconduct for a stick-swinging incident with Frans Nielsen.
 On November 1, the NHL suspended Brière for three games.
 Brière disagreed with the ruling, saying, "If you look at the replay, it's clearly not a crosscheck which is two hands moving forward.
 It's a push with one hand.
 The mistake I made is my stick was up there.
 Is it worth three games for that?
 I don't think so.
 And on top of that, I missed him.
 I didn't even get him...
 My glove grazed the top of his helmet, not my stick."

 On January 19, 2011, Brière was named as the replacement to play in the All-Star Game for Calgary Flames player Jarome Iginla, who cited health concerns about his grandmother as the reason for dropping out of what would have been his sixth All-Star appearance.
 Brière scored two goals for Team Lidstrom in the game, helping them to an 11–10 victory over Team Staal.
 Brière finished the 2010–11 NHL season with 34 goals and 34 assists.
-He went on to record seven goals during the 2011 Stanley Cup playoffs, a post-season that saw the Flyers defeat Brière's former team, the Buffalo Sabres, in seven games but fall to the eventual Stanley Cup champion Boston Bruins in a four-game sweep.
+He went on to record seven goals during the 2011 Stanley Cup playoffs, a postseason that saw the Flyers defeat Brière's former team, the Buffalo Sabres, in seven games but fall to the eventual Stanley Cup champion Boston Bruins in a four-game sweep.

 On January 7, 2012, Brière scored his fifth hat trick as well as his third NHL fight (against Kyle Turris) on home ice.
 His third goal, against Craig Anderson, was the game winner in overtime as the Flyers beat the Ottawa Senators by a 3–2 score, Brière having scored all of the Flyers' goals.
 During the 2012 Stanley Cup playoffs, Brière continued his dominant playoff play, scoring eight goals in 11 games as the Flyers eventually fell to the New Jersey Devils, the eventual Eastern Conference Champions, in five games in the second round.